About the American Bobtail cat breed

 They aren’t much into talking but will purr and meow occasionally.
 The great thing about these breeds of cat is they are used by psychotherapists as therapy cats due to their loving nature.
 Their empathy levels for human emotion are excellent.
-This is a cat whom knows when you’re in need of a cuddle.
+This is a cat who knows when you’re in need of a cuddle.

-Psychotherapists aren’t the only professionals to love the American bobtail though, long distance truck drivers love this breed to keep them company on the road as the bobtail is a keen traveller and will love going on a long family journey in an RV.
+Psychotherapists aren’t the only professionals to love the American bobtail though, long distance truck drivers love this breed to keep them company on the road as the bobtail is a keen traveler and will love going on a long family journey in an RV.

 American bobtail Health